How to Choose a Yoga Retreat

 The price tags on yoga retreats vary a lot.
 Most of the time, the listed price includes room and board (two to three meals per day) but not airfare.
 Retreats originating in the U.S. tend to cost the most, with added premiums for well-known teachers.
 In Europe and Asia, the retreat fees and regional flights are generally much more economical.
 When booking abroad, keeping an eye on exchange rates is key.
 You may come out with a bargain when your home currency is strong.

 Cheaper retreats will provide more rustic lodgings, shared bathrooms, and simple food.
-If you’re on a budget, a shorter retreat (a weekend, say) closer to home is often a more affordable option.
+If you’re on a budget, a shorter retreat (a weekend, say) closer to home is a more affordable option.
 On the opposite end of the spectrum, you can retreat in luxury with high thread-count linens, private yurts, and fine cuisine.
-The more you pay upfront, the more extras are likely to be included.
+The more you pay up front, the more extras are likely to be included.

-The one thing you can do to significantly lower the expense of a retreat is share a room.
+One thing you can do to significantly lower the expense of a retreat is share a room.
 Opting for dormitory sleeping can get you a big discount in many cases.
 While having multiple roommates might seem like a deal-breaker, it doesn’t have to be.
-It’s a temporary situation and you probably won’t be spending a lot of time in your room anyway.
-Plus, you’ll be so tired (in a great way) at the end of each day that you’ll sleep like a baby wherever you are!
+It’s temporary and you probably won’t be spending a lot of time in your room anyway.
+Plus, you’ll be so tired (in a good way) at the end of each day that you’ll sleep like a baby wherever you are.

 What kind of food will be provided?